Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Introduction

 \section{Introduction}

-In a very real sense, “the fate of our world may rest on protocols”\cite{Bennke2025Protological}.
-Technical protocols—the standards and rule sets that orchestrate reliable interactions among AI agents—underpin planetary-scale computation and coordination~\cite{Hui2024Machine,Bratton2015stack}.
+In a very real sense, \emph{“the fate of our world may rest on protocols”}~\cite{Bennke2025Protological}.
+Technical protocols—the standards and rule sets that orchestrate reliable interactions among humans and agents—underpin planetary-scale computation and coordination~\cite{Hui2024Machine,Bratton2016stack}.
 They range from floating-point arithmetic used by every computing device~\cite{Lee2025Floating}, to communication protocols such as HTTP and TCP/IP, and cryptographic primitives and smart contracts like Ethereum~\cite{Zouari2025Ethereum}.
-Unlike products or platforms, protocols tend to “disappear” into infrastructure~\cite{Star1996Steps}, their influence surfacing only when failures or side-effects emerge.
+Unlike products or platforms, protocols tend to \emph{“disappear”} into infrastructure~\cite{Star1996Steps}, their influence surfacing only when failures or side-effects emerge.
 This raises a design challenge: how can we proactively envision the futures shaped by protocols, not just the applications built atop them?

-Over the last two decades, HCI researchers have widely adopted the method of "design futuring" \cite{Celik2025Reviewing,fry2009design,Bardzell2012Critical}, such as speculative design~\cite{Auger2013Speculativea} and design fiction~\cite{Blythe2014Research} as tools to create conceptual artifacts and narratives to probe alternative sociotechnical worlds~\cite{dunne2013speculative}.
+Over the last two decades, HCI researchers have widely adopted the method of \emph{“design futuring”} \cite{Celik2025Reviewing,fry2009design,Bardzell2012Critical}, such as speculative design~\cite{Auger2013Speculativea} and design fiction~\cite{Blythe2014Research} as tools to create conceptual artifacts and narratives to probe alternative sociotechnical worlds~\cite{dunne2013speculative}.
 Critical and speculative design \cite{Bardzell2012Critical} projects seek to probe different social values, norms, and material configurations.
-Yet most remain artifact-centric: they foreground near-term devices and user interactions~\cite{bleecker2009design}, while the “invisible” infrastructures of rules and standards stay in the background~\cite{wong2020infrastructural}.
-Long-term issues of evolution, maintenance, and governance thus remain implicit, prompting calls for “infrastructural speculation”~\cite{wong2020infrastructural}.
-This gap has led to calls for infrastructural speculation in design research.
-Wong et al. \cite{wong2020infrastructural} ask how speculative design can “explicitly center and raise questions about the infrastructures within which products are entangled”.
+Yet most remain artifact-centric: they foreground near-term devices and user interactions~\cite{bleecker2009design}, while the \emph{“invisible”} infrastructures of rules and standards stay in the background.
+Long-term issues of evolution, maintenance, and governance thus remain implicit, prompting calls for \emph{“infrastructural speculation”}~\cite{wong2020infrastructural}: \citet{wong2020infrastructural} ask how speculative design can \emph{“explicitly center and raise questions about the infrastructures within which products are entangled”}.